gunnihinn/evil-feed-reader/README.md

 Note that what I personally want may not at all be what you want.

+## Features

+Very few!

+You setup the URLs of feeds you want to watch in a configuration file.
+We ping those every 15 minutes and check if they have been updated.
+If a feed has recent entries (that is, entries that are less than 24 hours old), it will be colored blue in the main UI.

+Click on a feed to show the last few entries from it.
+If some of them are too long for us to display comfortably, we'll print a message saying so.
+You can then click through to the source's web page to read the entry.

+We keep no history of whatever you do or look at.

+Management is open to feature requests.

+## Coming

+I'm going to setup a reader with my config on a URL I own so I can read my stuff from wherever.
+If you want, I can setup a reader for you too there.
+The offer is free (you know, for now, while there are few to no takers).

 ## To run

 Nota bene: If you think this is too much trouble, tell me.
 I'll figure